 With white bedroom decoration, it's easy for there to be a lack of focus, which is where your bed comes in.
 Choose a statement bed, whether for its shape, headboard, upholstery or frame color and the room will have a focal feature.

 12. Combine with greys for a contemporary appeal

 If yours is a bright, south- or west-facing bedroom (lucky you), you might want to tone down the daylight in your bedroom.
 You can do this with deep, contemporary greys; add a touch of petrol blue for a smart finish.

-13. Add a splash of colour with bright bedlinen
+13. Add a splash of color with bright bedlinen

-Remember what we said about white bedrooms being easy to change up on a regular basis?
+Remember what we said about white bedroom ideas being easy to change up on a regular basis?
 You can do it with bedlinen: simply choose three sets that are utterly different from each other and you have a new bedroom every week...

-Find more bedlinen design ideas in our buyer's guide.
+Find more of the best bedding in our buyer's guide.

 14. Make a focal point of the bed with a coronet

 Looking for white bedroom ideas that will suit a traditional style?
 A period-style bedroom really suits a warmer white that can tone beautifully with cream furnishings.